nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

-Adaptive params
+PELE params
 ===================

-**This flags are exclusive of the adaptivePele mode**
+**These flags are exclusive of the PELE modes not fragPELE**

+- **iterations**: Adaptive epochs to run.
+Set to 1 by default if using PELE

+- **steps**: Pele steps in each iteration

+- **debug**: Use this flag to only create the inputs of the simulation.
+No simulation is run.
+(Usefull to transport it to another machine)

 - **spawning**: Spawning type ([independent, inverselyProportional or epsilon so far]).
 Default: inverselyProportional